-I am a CNRS researcher at IRIF, University Paris Diderot.
-I am interested in various fundamental aspects of computation under uncertainly.
-This finds relevance in a variety of computer science domains, including distributed computing, online algorithms, decision theory, and search algorithms.
-In previous years I was mostly engaged in studying different variants of classical models of distributed computing, aiming to improve our understanding regarding the connections between the global and the local scales of information.
-Recently, I have become particularly intrigued with applying techniques from the theory of algorithms in order to uncover computational aspects which are inherent to collective animal behavior.
-For this purpose I collaborate with biologists and together combine theoretical algorithmic investigations with tailored biological experiments.
-So far I have been focusing mostly on studying foraging and information dissemination strategies employed by animal ensembles such as ants, bees and bats.
-My research in this direction is supported by an ERC Consolidator grant.
+I am a CNRS senior researcher (DR2) located at IRIF, University Paris Diderot.
+My interests focuses on fundamental aspects of computation under uncertainty.
+This finds relevance in a variety of domains, including distributed computing, online algorithms, decision theory, and search algorithms.
+In previous years I studied classical models of distributed computing, aiming to improve our understanding regarding the connections between the global and local scales of information.
+Recently, I have become particularly intrigued with applying techniques from algorithm theory in order to uncover computational aspects that are inherent to collective animal behavior.
+For this purpose, I collaborate with biologists aiming to combine algorithmic investigations with tailored biological experiments.
+So far I have been focusing on foraging and information dissemination strategies employed by ants and bats.

 My extracurricular interests include North Indian Classical music.
 I am a tabla exponent of the Farrukhabad gharana and a disciple of Pandit Nayan Ghosh.